 8(a) STARS III: The 8a Opportunity You Won’t Want to Miss

 If you’re a GSA Contractor, you may already know some of the benefits of a Small Business Set Aside.
 8a certification is a certification given to specific Small Business contractors that allows contractors a wide breadth of opportunities for socially or economically disadvantaged businesses.
 A new opportunity — the 8(a) Streamlined Technology Acquisition Resource for Services (STARS) III Governmentwide Acquisition Contract (GWAC) is on the horizon for your company.
-The 8(a) STARS III is coming soon with the Request for Proposal (RFP) expected sometime in March of 2020.
+The 8(a) STARS III Request for Proposal (RFP) was released in July of 2020.
 Here is what you and your company should know if you want to pursue this huge 8(a) opportunity.

 What is GSA 8(a) STARS III?

 The GSA 8(a) Streamlined Technology Application Resource for Services (STARS) III is a multiple-award IDIQ contract.
 STARS III is the follow-up to STARS II, which was awarded to approximately 800 companies in July 2011.
 The prerequisite for STARS III is that contractors are only eligible if they already qualify under the Small Business Administration (SBA) 8(a) program.
 Only SBA certified 8(a) prime contractors are eligible for award of the master STARS III contract.
-The total maximum value of the master contract across all awardees has estimates ranging from $12 Billion to $20 Billion.
+The total maximum value of the master contract across all awardees is estimated at $20 Billion.

 The Draft Solicitation for 8(a) STARS III was released on August 9, 2019 and comments and feedback from the public were due by September 6, 2019.
-It was originally anticipated that the final solicitation would be released around December 2019 but has since been pushed back to March of 2020.
-The ordering period for the predecessor contract, 8(a) STARS II, ends on August 30, 2021.
-The period of the contract for this multiple award IDIQ (MA-IDIQ) is 10 years.
+There is no exact timeline as to when the spots will be awarded for 8(a) STARS III, but it's likely they'll be announced a few months before the ordering period of its predecessor 8(a) STARS II ends on August 30, 2021.
+The period of the contract for this multiple award IDIQ (MA-IDIQ) is five years with an option to extend three years.

 There is no limit to the number of awards on this contract as long as you and your company meet all the requirements established by the solicitation.
 GSA has continual incentives to utilize 8(a) contractors, so if you are an 8(a) company, you should consider this opportunity!